 Violence Against Women Act (VAWA)

-On March 17, the House passed the Violence Against Women Reauthorization Act of 2021 (VAWA 21) with a bipartisan vote of 244-172.
-VAWA 21 addresses the complex realities of survivors’ lives, maintains established protections, and addresses persistent gaps.
-It includes protections for Native survivors, restores Tribal jurisdiction, improves housing protections and provides safe housing options, and guarantees equal access for victims regardless of gender.
-It does not, however, include critical protections for immigrant survivors of abuse.
+VAWA addresses the complex realities of survivors’ lives, maintains established protections, and addresses persistent gaps.
+It includes protections for Native survivors, expands Tribal jurisdiction, increases support for culturally specific services and services in rural communities, and guarantees equal access for victims regardless of gender.
+However, it does not include critical protections for immigrant survivors of abuse.
 Along with our partners and member programs, we are communicating with Members of Congress about the urgent need for vital provisions for immigrant survivors in VAWA or other immigration reform bills.

 Our VAWA asks: